About

 More About Whit

-Whit was born in Houston on January 7, 1969 and grew up in Spring, Texas.
-As a child, Whit took private art lessons at a small studio in Old Town Spring for a few years but traded in their pencil for a pick when Whit fell in love with the guitar around age 8 and started writing their own songs.
+Whit was born on January 7, 1969 and grew up in Spring, Texas.
+As a child, Whit took private art lessons at a local art studio and showed lots of promise winning prizes every year in the annual Houston Rodeo art show competitions but soon traded in their paintbrush for a pick after falling in love with the guitar.

-In 1993, Whit went on to graduate from the University of Houston (UH) with a Bachelor of Arts in English and Minor in Applied Music Performance.
-For many years, Whit balanced a day job as a high school English teacher while pursuing a career in music as a singer, songwriter, and guitarist in various rock bands.
+Whit attended the University of Houston on music and Honors College scholarships graduating with a Bachelor of Arts in English with Honors and a Minor in Applied Music Performance on Trumpet.
+For many years, Whit balanced a day job as a high school English teacher while pursuing a career in music until the Internet changed everything.

-Along the way, Whit enjoyed earning a Master of Science in HCI (Human-Computer Interaction) at the University of North Texas and completed their doctoral coursework in TC&R (Tech Comm & Rhetoric) at Texas Tech University but decided to forego a dissertation to keep growing the business.
+On this new journey, Whit earned a Master of Science in HCI (Human-Computer Interaction) at the University of North Texas and quickly completed their doctoral coursework in TC&R (Tech Comm & Rhetoric) at Texas Tech University but ditched the dissertation to dedicate all their attention to their fast-growing business.

-The adventure included a life drawing class at the historic and famed St. Ive’s School of Painting in the historic artist enclave of St. Ive’s in Cornwall, England.
-That class along with visits to the Tate Modern, National Gallery of London, Victoria and Albert Museum, National Gallery of Ireland, Scottish National Galleries, and countless independently owned art galleries.
+While living in Lubbock, Whit made friends with many artists and reconnected with their own love of art.
+This sparked an international art adventure that included a studio class at the historic St. Ive’s School of Painting in Cornwall, England along with visits to the Tate Modern, National Gallery of London, Victoria and Albert Museum, National Gallery of Ireland, Scottish National Galleries, and countless art galleries.